33-66/Time-Converter/README.md

 # Toy Problems
 This is  a simple project carrying a file called toy-problems with three challenges:
- -  Converting 12-hour time to 24-hour time.
+ -  Converting 12-hour time to 24-hour time. - has  a function that converts time from 24 hour clock system to 12 hour clock system
- -  Two numbers are positive task
+ -  Two numbers are positive task _ check if  two numbers are positive returning true else false
- -  Consonant value
+ -  Consonant value _ calculate the  number of consonants according to position  like  z{26}+b{2}
- T

 ##      Technologies used